Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Fertility & Soil Field Management

 Rhizobium Inoculant Formulations

 Inoculants come in several different formulations.
-The choice of inoculant formulation depends on application convenience, and in some cases, performance.
+The choice of inoculant formulation depends on application convenience and, in some cases, performance.

-Liquid Based – Rhizobium bacteria are contained within a liquid, and the formulation is applied directly onto the seed to give a desired population of rhizobia per seed.
-Some liquid inoculants are also registered for application directly to the soil in the seed row as in- furrow applications.
+Liquid-Based – Rhizobium bacteria are contained within a liquid, and the formulation is applied directly onto the seed to give a desired population of rhizobia per seed.
+Some liquid inoculants are also registered for application directly to the soil in the seed row as in-furrow applications.
 Liquid inoculants are easy to use and much less messy compared to peats.
 Stabilizers and extenders help protect rhizobia in the liquid formulations.

 Double Inoculation with Rhizobium